fjahr/lightning-mw/03-transactions.md

 `to_self_delay` period has passed.
 2. The penalty transaction that allows the remote participant to take this output as well if the local participant tries to cheat by broadcasting an old state.
-This transaction can only be used with a revocation key (a hashlock).
+This transaction can only be used with a revocation hash preimage.

-#### `to_remote` Output
+#### `to_remote` Transaction

-This output sends funds to the other peer using the blinding factor that the peer has added himself in the process.
+This transaction sends funds to the other peer using the blinding factor that the peer has added himself in the process.

 #### HTLC Outputs

-An offered HTLC outputs consists of three connected transactions: 1.
+An offered HTLC output consists of four connected transactions: 1.
 An adjusted commitment transaction that adds another 2-of-2 multisig that spends part of the amount of the participant who is offering the HTLC.
 The rest of the output to this participant is adjusted accordingly.
-The 2-of-2 output is the basis for the following two alternative transactions.
+The 2-of-2 output is the basis for the following three alternative transactions.
 2. The HTLC timeout transaction allows the participant who offered the HTLC to take the funds back after a certain period.
 Until the period is expired the transaction can